‘This Is Us’ Spoilers For Season 1 Finale: Heartbreak & Hope Ahead For Pearsons

 In addition, the show creator says that the Season 1 finale will change everything and people may be left pondering some unexpected developments.
 Many cast members have been teasing This Is Us spoilers detailing that the big question looming over the series, regarding how Jack dies, will not be resolved in the March 14 finale.
 The theory about the drunk-driving accident may end up being too obvious at this point, considering that the series like to throw curveballs at people, but the buzz has consistently been that a lot of what everybody wants to know will be held until Season 2.

-Ventimiglia teases via the Hollywood Reporter that he hopes everybody has already recovered from William’s death, because what’s coming up in this finale is going to be a rocky ride.
+Ventimiglia teases via the Hollywood Reporter that he hopes everybody has already recovered from William’s death because what’s coming up in this finale is going to be a rocky ride.
 He references the big scene that Fogelman has talked about being so unique to television and notes that it’s painful, heartbreaking, and involves his character and Rebecca’s.
 He adds This Is Us spoilers indicating that there are two or three key scenes in Tuesday’s episode that help to close out Season 1 and set the stage for what comes next for the Pearsons.

 Justin Hartley, who plays Kevin, detailed via the Hollywood Reporter that this one will have a different feel to it and will be heavier and darker than what viewers typically see.
-That is an interesting tease to consider, since this series already tends to be filled with emotional moments.
+That is an interesting tease to consider since this series already tends to be filled with emotional moments.
 This Is Us spoilers confirm that Jack and Rebecca will be the primary focus of “Moonshadow,” and while this isn’t fully a standalone episode like what everybody saw recently with Randall and William, it’s close to it.

 How does Jack die?
 Why does Kate feel responsible for her father’s death?
 How does Rebecca end up marrying Miguel?
 How do Randall and Beth move on from William’s death and what comes next for Kevin and Sophie?
 This Is Us spoilers tease that this will be a brutal episode and while those with the series have been great at keeping specifics under wraps, nobody has downplayed how emotional things will be getting.
 Tune in to the Season 1 finale featuring more heartbreak for the Pearson family airing on Tuesday, March 14 on NBC, then stay tuned for spoilers regarding what comes next as things progress.